Snowball: When and how

 Temperature is important for snowball formation.
 It is hard to make a good snowball if the snow is too cold.
-In addition, snowballs are difficult to form with a dry powdery snow.
+In addition, snowballs are difficult to form with dry powdery snow.
 In temperatures below 0 °C, there is little free water in the snow, which leads to crumbly snowballs.
 At 0 °C or above, melted water in the snow results in a better cohesion.
-Above a certain temperature, however, the snowball too easily becomes slush, which lacks mechanical strength and no longer sticks together.
+Above a certain temperature, however, the snowball becomes slush, which lacks mechanical strength and no longer sticks together.
 This effect is used in the rule that, in skiing areas, there is a high risk of avalanche if it is possible to squeeze water out of a snowball.

 Natural snowballs

-Under certain unusual circumstances, natural snowballs form as a result of wind, without human intervention.
-These circumstances are:
+Under certain conditions, natural snowballs may form as a result of wind, without human intervention.
+These conditions are: